 My son goes to this school.
 What I like about this school are the afterschool sports programs that keep the children busy and they attend competitive meets.
 The academics part is not bad somewhat challenging.
 No complaints so far.

 Olive Peirce Middle School is a public middle school in Ramona.
-The principal of Olive Peirce Middle School is Pauline Leavitt, whose e-mail is email@example.com.
-828 children attend Olive Peirce Middle School and identify as White, non-Hispanic; Hispanic; and Black, non-Hispanic.
+The principal of Olive Peirce Middle School is Pauline Leavitt and can be contacted at firstname.lastname@example.org.
+828 students go to Olive Peirce Middle School and identify mostly as White, non-Hispanic; Hispanic; and Black, non-Hispanic.
 11% of the Olive Peirce Middle School students have "limited English proficiency."
 45% of the 828 students here get reduced lunch prices.
 The ratio of students to teachers at Olive Peirce Middle School is 22:1.
 Mountain Valley Academy is one of the nearest middle schools.

 - Drawing painting

 - Video film production

 |Native Hawaiian or Other Pacific Islander||0.5%||%|

 |Students eligible for free or reduced-price lunch program||45%||37%|

 |Limited English proficiency||11%||15%|